Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Letters of recommendation

-Provide three letters of recommendation, which should comment on your ability to do graduate work and your student affairs professional practice.
+Provide two letters of recommendation, which should comment on your ability to do graduate work and your student affairs professional practice.
 You will provide information about your recommenders in the online application.
 CSU will contact them with instructions and a link to a secure form they will submit on your behalf.

 We recommend selecting three references that are a current or former supervisor, a faculty member, and a student affairs professional.